 So a follow-up Proof of Concept study was performed together with the customer.
-During the study several points were addressed.
-Besides optimization of the linear algebra computations and improvement of the selection process for optimized algorithms inside BMBF, the main and most challenging issue was load balance.
+During the study several points were addressed:

+- The linear algebra operations inside BPMF make use of the very efficient and highly vectorizing Eigen Library but the POP experts were able to identify some improvements due to mathematical properties of the matrices saving a good margin of CPU operations in some parts of the code. - BPMF comes with different flavours of algorithms optimized for various data element sizes.
+A crucial point is the selection of which algorithm to use.
+A closer look at the switching points leads to another improvement. - The last and most challenging issue was load balance.
 Due to the nature of the problems solved with BPMF, the datasets include very inhomogeneous data, which result in load balance problems in the parallelization.
 BPMF therefore comes with a hybrid MPI+OpenMP parallelization.
 The still existing load balance problem found was at the lower OpenMP level.
 Here a single level OpenMP parallelization was used on the node level.